srina1h/RetinalOCT/README.md

 ## Solution methodology
 1. Models created using TensorFlow
-2. VGG - 19 and MobileNet v2 pre-trained weights used
+2. VGG-19 and MobileNet v2 pre-trained weights used
 3. results are compared

 ## Running time